 Five ways to observe Advent

 Advent begins Dec.
-3 this year.
-The first two Sundays of Advent look forward toward Christ’s second coming, and the last two Sundays look backward to remember Christ’s first coming.
+2 this year.
 It can be easy to miss out on this liturgical season because of the hectic nature of the holidays.
 Here are five ways to observe these important weeks before Christmas.